NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 We can start stabilizing them right away, either in a batch, or one by one.

-## Step 1: Split out a store-only Nix, with deadline
+## Step 1: Split out a store-only Nix

-This is the same as step one from [RFC 134](https://github.com/NixOS/rfcs/pull/134), upon which this RFC depends.
+This is detailed design from (accepted) [RFC 134](./0134-nix-store-layer.md).

-A deadline is imposed to get that complete, so agreement on this stabilization plan is guaranteed not to add more than a small bounded delay as opposed to stabilizing everything immediately.
+The point of this step is not to re-open the already accepted decision to make the split, but to say it SHOULD be completed at this point.
+In other words, step 0 is free to begin immediately, but steps 2 and beyond are blocked on finishing this.

+The implementation of the split is already mostly complete, and preperatory improvements have already been merged, but if unforseen issues arise finishing it, we can reconsider the dependency on this step from step 2.

 ## Step 2: Audit, refine, and stabilize the store-only Nix CLI

-If the deadline for step 1 is met, then we stabilize *just* the command-line interface of the store-only Nix command.
+Stabilize *just* the command-line interface of the store-only Nix command.

 This is a small portion of the total amount of interface we have to stabilize, and that will hopefully yield a narrow and more focused discussion.
 Yet it will still offer some interesting topics to discus, such as: